marlon-erler/fundament/README.md

 # web-app-base

 This repo is a foundation for web applications.
-It ships with a custimizable stylesheet, a service worker for offline support, a web-app manifest, and Google's material icons.
+It ships with a custimizable stylesheet, a service worker for offline support, a web-app manifest, Google's material icons, and [bloatless-react](https://github.com/marlon-erler/bloatless-react) for reactivity.

 # Install